aruZeta/QRgen/README.md

 - Supports all QR versions: from `1` to `40`.
 - Supports all EC (Error Correction) levels: `L`, `M`, `Q` and `H`.
 - Supports `numeric mode`, `alphanumeric mode` and `byte mode`.
-- Supports printing a QR code on your terminal and SVG format.
+- Supports printing a QR code on your terminal via standard output.
+- Supports printing a QR code to SVG, with custom colors and rounded alignment patterns.

 ## Usage